Fractures usually result from injuries or overuse.

 About one third of people who die after a hip fracture die of pulmonary embolism.
 Pulmonary embolism is much less common when the lower leg is broken and is very rare when the arm is broken.

 Rarely, compartment syndrome Compartment Syndrome Compartment syndrome is increased pressure in the space around certain muscles.
 It occurs when injured muscles swell so much that they cut off their blood supply.
 Pain in the injured limb increases... read more develops.
 For example, it may develop when injured muscles swell a lot after an arm or a leg is broken.
 Because the swelling puts pressure on nearby blood vessels, blood flow to the injured limb is reduced or blocked.
 As a result, tissues in the limb may be damaged or die, and the limb may have to be amputated.
 Without prompt treatment, the syndrome can be fatal.
 Compartment syndrome is more likely to occur in people who have certain fractures of the lower leg Leg Fractures Leg fractures occur in one or more of the three long bones in the legs: the thighbone (femur), the shinbone (tibia), and the smaller bone in the lower leg (fibula).
-(See also Overview of Fractures... read more , certain arm fractures Elbow Fractures Elbow fractures may involve the upper arm bone (humerus) near the elbow—called lower (distal) humeral fractures—or the larger upper forearm bone (radius)—called radial head fractures.
-(See also... read more , or a Lisfranc fracture Foot Fractures Fractures of the foot include toe fractures and fractures of the middle bones of the foot (metatarsal fractures), the two small round bones at the base of the big toe (sesamoid fractures), or... read more (a type of foot fracture).
+(See also Overview of Fractures... read more , certain arm fractures Elbow Fractures Elbow fractures may involve the upper arm bone (humerus) near the elbow—called lower (distal) humeral fractures—or one of the upper forearm bones (radius or ulna)—called radial head fractures... read more , or a Lisfranc fracture Foot Fractures Fractures of the foot include toe fractures and fractures of the middle bones of the foot ( metatarsal fractures), the two small round bones at the base of the big toe ( sesamoid fractures)... read more (a type of foot fracture).

 If the skin is torn when a bone is broken, the wound may become infected, and the infection may spread to the bone (called osteomyelitis Osteomyelitis Osteomyelitis is a bone infection usually caused by bacteria, mycobacteria, or fungi.
 Bacteria, mycobacteria, or fungi can infect bones by spreading through the bloodstream or, more often, by... read more , which is very difficult to cure).